-Sec.
+SEC.
 6.02 ALASKA BUSINESS LICENSE AND OTHER REQUIRED LICENSES

 Prior to the award of a contract, an offeror must hold a valid Alaska business license.
-However, in order to receive the Alaska Bidder Preference and other related preferences, such as the Alaska Veteran and Alaska Offeror Preference, an offeror must hold a valid Alaska business license prior to the deadline for receipt of proposals.
+However, in order to receive the Alaska Bidder Preference and other related preferences, such as the Alaska Veteran Preference and Alaska Offeror Preference, an offeror must hold a valid Alaska business license prior to the deadline for receipt of proposals.
 Offerors should contact the Department of Commerce, Community and Economic Development, Division of Corporations, Business, and Professional Licensing, PO Box 110806, Juneau, Alaska 99811-0806, for information on these licenses.
-Website: https://www.commerce.alaska.gov/web/cbpl/BusinessLicensing.aspx.

-Acceptable evidence that the offeror possesses an Alaska business license may consist of any one of the following:
+Acceptable evidence that the offeror possesses a valid Alaska business license may consist of any one of the following:

-- copy of a valid Alaska business license; - certification on the proposal that the offeror has a valid Alaska business license and has included the license number in the proposal; - a canceled check for the Alaska business license fee; - a copy of the Alaska business license application with a receipt stamp from the state's occupational licensing office; or - a sworn and notarized statement that the offeror has applied and paid for the Alaska business license.

-You are not required to hold a valid Alaska business license at the time proposals are opened if you possess one of the following licenses and are offering services or supplies under that specific line of business:

-- fisheries business licenses issued by Alaska Dept. of Revenue or Alaska Dept. of Fish and Game, - liquor licenses issued by Alaska Dept. of Revenue for alcohol sales only, - insurance licenses issued by Alaska Dept. of Commerce, Community and Economic Development Division of Insurance, or - Mining licenses issued by Alaska Dept. of Revenue.
+- copy of an Alaska business license; - certification on the proposal that the offeror has a valid Alaska business license and has included the license number in the proposal; - a canceled check for the Alaska business license fee; - a copy of the Alaska business license application with a receipt stamp from the state's occupational licensing office; or - a sworn and notarized statement that the offeror has applied and paid for the Alaska business license.
+You are not required to hold a valid Alaska business license at the time proposals are opened if you possess one of the following licenses and are offering services or supplies under that specific line of business: - fisheries business licenses issued by Alaska Department of Revenue or Alaska Department of Fish and Game, - liquor licenses issued by Alaska Department of Revenue for alcohol sales only, - insurance licenses issued by Alaska Department of Commerce, Community and Economic Development, Division of Insurance, or - Mining licenses issued by Alaska Department of Revenue.